 (default None) optional callable.
 The factory function to use to create the subject for the found provider.
 Required if the provider key is not an inherently supported provider.
 It must have the following signature: def factory(value, /, , meta).
-Additional types of providers can be pre-registered by using the provider_subject_factories arg of analysis_test.

 A subject wrapper of the provider value.